 2.4m SMEs reluctant to adopt AI pose growth threat to next government

-2.4 million businesses leaders could be left behind by the advances in AI, posing a huge economic risk to the UK, recent findings have revealed.
+@bethebusiness: 2.4 million business leaders could be left behind by the advances in AI, posing a huge economic risk to the UK, recent findings have revealed.

 Data published today by Be the Business, the UK’s small business productivity experts, found that over half of SMEs say AI is not being used in their business, with just below half saying they have no plans to introduce or expand the use of AI in the next 12 months.